winston86zhu/haas-ewmba/leading_people_final.md

 * Overlapping range of reservation prices for both parties.
 * in some cases, ZOPA may not exist.
 ![alt text](./image/zopa.png)

+Contingent Contracts:
+* Contingent contracts (or bets) are useful when parties disagree about future outcomes.
+They allow each side to bet on their own predictions, potentially creating value and avoiding deadlock.

 ### Steps in Negotiation